Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Conclusion

 \section{Conclusion}

-We demonstrate that orbital mechanism is responsible for appearance of finite momentum state in SN bilayer placed in in-plane magnetic field.
+We demonstrate appearance of finite momentum state in SN bilayer placed in in-plane magnetic field.
 Experimentally, presence of FMS is proven via observation of nonreciprocal inductance $L(I)\neq L(-I)$ in several MoN/Cu strips being in in-plane magnetic field.
+It has an orbital nature as it follows from the experiment with samples having different thickness and expected zero or negligible contribution of spin-orbit coupling in our system.

-Our theory also predicts that in FMS there is superconducting diode effect but in contrast to result with $L(I,B_{in})$ we observe in the experiment rather cumbersome sample-dependent behavior of the difference between critical currents $I_c^+$ and $I_c^-$ as function of in-plane magnetic field.
-We speculate that it could be connected with presence of the sample-dependent edge defects and appearance of in-plane vorticies in large enough magnetic field.
+We also experimentally observe superconducting diode effect but in contrast to results with $L(I,B_{in})$ it has rather cumbersome sample-dependent behavior.
+We speculate that it could be connected with presence of the sample-dependent edge defects and appearance of in-plane vorticies in large enough $B_{in}$.

-Taking into account our results and discussion above we may claim that finite momentum state is not elusive or rear phenomena in real superconducting structures.
-Any nonuniformities (material or geometric one) produce $\nabla n \neq 0$ and in presence of magnetic field the particular direction appears along which there is a difference in critical currents (SDE) and $L_k$ depends not only on value but also on direction of current flow.
+Taking into account our results and discussion in Introduction we may claim that finite momentum state is not elusive or rear phenomena in superconducting structures.
+Any nonuniformities (material or geometric) lead to $\nabla n \neq 0$ and in presence of magnetic field the particular direction appears along which there is a difference in critical currents (SDE) and nonreciprocal $L_k$.
 If the diode effect originates from local edge defects (as in case of superconducting strip placed in out-of-plane field) it may not lead to noticeable nonreciprocal $L_k$ of a whole sample due to local nature of FMS in this case.